Jamie956/Jamie956.github.io/frontend/angular.md

 The @Component annotation declares that this class is a component by accepting an object.
 It has a selector property that declares the HTML selector of the component.
 That means the component is used in the template by adding an HTML tag `<app-root> </app-root>`.

 The templateUrl property declares a link to a template containing an HTML template.
-Likewise, the styleUrls property contains an array of links to any CSS fles that should be loaded for this component.
+Likewise, the styleUrls property contains an array of links to any CSS files that should be loaded for this component.

 {{title}}, This is called interpolation and is frequently used to display data in a template.